 Bots are a lot like modern web applications, living on the internet and using APIs to send and receive messages.
 What's in a bot varies widely depending on what kind of bot it is.
 Modern bot software relies on a stack of technology and tools to deliver increasingly complex experiences on a wide variety of platforms.
 However, a simple bot could just receive a message and echo it back to the user with very little code involved.

 Bots can do the same things other types of software can do - read and write files, use databases and APIs, and do the regular computational tasks.
 What makes bots unique is their use of mechanisms generally reserved for human-to-human communication.

-- The Bot Builder SDK and Bot Builder Tools that provides an interface for developing bots
+- The Bot Framework SDK for developing bots

 Building a bot

-As part of the Azure Bot Service, we offer additional components you can use to extend your bot's functionality
+As part of the Azure Bot Service and Bot Framework, we offer additional components you can use to extend your bot's functionality:

 |Add natural language processing||Enable your bot to understand natural language, understand spelling errors, use speech, and recognize the user's intent||How to use LUIS|